Many of the animals at CLIMATES-Rescue are available for adoption immediately! Check out our adoptable animals:

 Our contract states that if you have no other options, you will return the animal to CLIMATES-Rescue.
 Your original adoption fee is non-refundable, and you may need to pay a surrender fee.

-Maybe!
 Our goal is to find the best possible home for our animals.
-In most cases, our adoption fee is non-negotiable, but please mention to us if you are a member of the military (active duty, reserves, retired, vet, or honorable discharge), or if you are a first responder or teacher.
+In most cases, our adoption fee is non-negotiable, but please mention to us if you are a teacher looking for a classroom animal or interested in an animal for an accredited educational program.

 Please also mention if you are looking for a therapy or service animal, classroom animal, animal ambassador for your non-profit, or other “working” animal.
 We will do our best to work with you if we have an adoptable animal that is a good fit!